nataliiasolomchak21/moviegeek-booking/TESTING.md

 ### Unsolved

-* I had a problem with navbar toggle still appearing on 1024x768 size, even with display: none for min-width: 992px, so I fixed it by adding min-width: 1024px to media queries.
+* I had a problem with navbar toggle still appearing on 1024x768 size, even with `display: none` for `(min-width: 992px)`, so I fixed it by adding `(min-width: 1024px)` to media queries.
 It still can be visible a little bit if you are testing sizez manually.